-DSP Integrated Circuits Linköpine University
+DSP Integrated Circuits Lars Wanhammar Department of Electrical Engineering Linköping University

-DISCRETE COSINE TRANSFORMS The DCT (discrete cosine transform) was first proposed by Ahmed et al. [2] in 1974.
-There exist several types of DCTs: even, odd, symmetric, and the modified symmetric DCT and some more used in for example MP3.
 The required bit rates are roughly five times larger for HDTV.
 In a typical transform coding scheme, an input image is divided into nonoverlapping subframes or blocks.
-The subframes are linearly transformed by using the discrete cosine transform into the transform domain The transform has the property that the signal is concentrated in relatively few transform coefficients compared to the number of samples in the original image.
+The subframes are linearly transformed by using the discrete cosine transform into the transform domain.
+The transform has the property that the signal is concentrated in relatively few transform coefficients compared to the number of samples in the original image.
 Typical subframe sizes are in the range of 8×8 to 16×16 pixels.